One level density of low-lying zeros of quadratic Hecke $L$-functions of Imaginary Quadratic Number Fields: Introduction

 Our result is \begin{theorem} Suppose that GRH is true.
 Let $\phi(x)$ be an even Schwartz function whose Fourier transform $\hat{\phi}(u)$ has compact support in $(-2,2)$, then

-Here the ``$*$'' on the sum over $c$ means that the sum is restricted to square-free elements $c$ of $\mathcal{O}_K $ . \end{theorem}
+Here the ``$*$'' on the sum over $c$ means that the sum is restricted to square-free elements $c$ of $\mathcal{O}_K $. \end{theorem}

 The kernel of the integral $W_{USp}$ in \eqref{quaddensity} is the same function which occurs in the one level density of the eigenvalues of unitary symplectic matrices.
 This shows that the family of quadratic Hecke $L$-functions of $\mathcal{O}_K $ is a symplectic family.
+We remark here that a kind of repulsion of zeros from the central point has been observed in symplectic families, that is, the probability of finding an $L$-function in a symplectic family with a low first zero above the central point is very small.
+See, for example, \cites{Mil, Mar}, for detailed discussions of the phenomenon.

 Our proof of Theorem \ref{quadraticmainthm} proceeds along the same line of arguments as those in \cite{G&Zhao4}.
 The allowable range of the support of the Fourier transform of the test function in \eqref{quaddensity} depends on certain character sums.
 To get a better estimation, we apply a two dimensional Poisson summation over $\mathcal{O}_K$ to convert long character sums to shorter ones, which leads to a second main term in the computation of the one level density.
 In this process, we need to evaluate explicitly certain Gauss sums at prime arguments, which we achieve by combining the quadratic reciprocity laws for imaginary quadratic number fields and the approaches used in \cite{B&S, A&A&W}.